Faith2421/NamibianMap/README.md

 html,and advanced css Map with popups describing the weather .
 A Namibian Weather Tooltips Application.

-An interactive web application displaying weather information for various regions in Namibia through custom-designed, I have not done all regions yet but I will continue to improve it.It was a project I did a year back I also still need to make it responsive
+An interactive web application displaying weather information for various regions in Namibia through custom-designed, I have not done all regions yet but I will continue to improve it.It was a project I did a year back I also still need to make it responsive and soon intergrate an api

 ## Key Features